Geert-Jan77/sidecutters/doc/Compile MacOS.md

 ## Install Xcode Command Line Tools

 Xcode requires MacOS 10.12.6 or later.
-First, open the Mac App Store and install Xcode for free.
+1. Open the Mac App Store and install Xcode for free.

-Then, open Xcode, go to Xcode menu (on the menu bar) > Preferences > Downloads, and install Command Line Tools.
+2. Open Xcode, go to Xcode menu (on the menu bar) > Preferences > Downloads, and install Command Line Tools.

 ### Earlier MacOS versions than 10.12.6